 Jeff Thompson is the Parks Resource Stewardship Coordinator and has expertise with native plants, noxious weeds and environmental policy.
-Matt Schulz is the Forest Management and GIS Coordinator and has an expertise in fuels mitigation, natural resource planning, and GIS/GPS.
+Matt Schulz is the Forest Management Coordinator and has an expertise in forest ecology, natural resource planning, and GIS/GPS.
 Gene Seagle is the Aquatic Nuisance Species coordinator who trains park staff in ANS inspections and has expertise in ANS, forestry and GIS.
-Brian Kurzel is the Natural Areas Coordinator and has expertise in forestry and rare plants.
+Jonathan Huey is the Acting Natural Areas Coordinator and has expertise in ecological monitoring and revegetation/restoration.
 Typically, we also have a few highly qualified seasonals and contractors to do biological, geological, GIS and GPS (field mapping) work.

 The primary responsibility of the Resource Stewardship Section is to produce Stewardship Plans for each park.
 In addition to Stewardship Plans, our main focus areas include: